 Apparently the Wild Atlantic Way is a 2,500 km drive along Ireland’s West Coast and these signs mark popular spots to stop and take in the scenery!
 Doing the whole drive is definitely something I’m adding to the bucket list so who wants to come with?

 With a little less than a week gone by since I left the States, being at Inish Beg has already made me realize that it’s not so much the time to be alive as it is the place to be living.
 I absolutely adore this new short-term home of mine and I’ve been receiving many impatient inquiries as to what it’s like.

 Before I get into it, I wanted to give a little bit of a rundown on the history of the area in which I am currently living.
 Inish Beg Estate is on the island of Inish Beg in West Cork, Ireland.
 It is situated just about halfway between two small towns, Baltimore and Skibbereen.
 The island itself has been inhabited for many centuries but the estate as a structure was not finished until 1899.
-The current owners, my wonderfully kind hosts Paul & Georgie Keane, moved to Inish Beg in 1997 and began restoration and development of the estate and island into a self-catering retreat (check out the website for more images of the actual properties).
+The current owners, my wonderfully kind hosts Paul and Georgie, moved to Inish Beg in 1997 and began restoration and development of the estate and island into a self-catering retreat (check out the website for more images of the actual properties).